Alperencode/Notes/Data-Structures/Arrays-and-Linked-Lists/Arrays-and-Linked-Lists.md

 ## Linked Lists

 Linked lists are named kind of like links in chain.
-Sp we have got a ahead pointer that points to a node that then has some data and points to another node and another and eventually points to one that doesn't point any farther.
+So we have got a head pointer that points to a node that then has some data and points to another node and another and eventually points to one that doesn't point any farther.

 <br>